pickifyappsupport/pickify-app/privacy/index.md

 Pickify does not collect or transmit the names, lists, results, settings, or game progress you use in the app.
 There is no Pickify server, analytics, advertising, tracking, or third-party SDK.
 Gameplay happens on your device.
-StoreKit communicates with Apple only to provide and verify the one-time unlock, and you can choose to leave the app through clearly labelled external links.
+StoreKit communicates with Apple only to start the free trial and to provide and verify the one-time unlock, and you can choose to leave the app through clearly labelled external links.

 ## Who we are